scotthesterberg/JFrog-Cloud-Installers/AzureResourceManager/Xray/README.md

 After these steps are done, run Xray deployment.

 ## Installation
 1. Click "Deploy to Azure" button.
-If you haven't got an Azure subscription, it will guide you on how to signup for a free trial.
+If you don't have an Azure subscription, it will guide you on how to signup for a free trial.

-2. Enter a valid values to parameters.
-Make sure to use Artifactory Join key, which you can copy from Artifactory UI, Security -> Settings -> Connection details
+2. Fill out the form.
+Make sure to use the Artifactory Join key, which you can copy from the Artifactory UI, Security -> Settings -> Connection details

 3. Click Review + Create, then click Create to start the deployment